Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

 \subsubsection{Implementation details}

-Due to the large size of the training images, we divided the input images into image patches of the size $200\times 200$ pixels for training, for training.
-All training samples are randomly flipped vertically or horizontally, and rotated by $90^{\circ}$, $180^{\circ}$ or $270^{\circ}$ for data augmentation.
-We adopted the AdamW algorithm, with $\beta_{1}=0.9$ and $\beta_{2}=0.999$, to adaptively update the parameters of the proposed model.
-In the training stage, the batch size is set to $16$ and the initial learning rate is set to $2.0\times 10^{-4}$.
-The cosine annealing strategy is utilized to adaptively reduce the learning rate to $1.0\times 10^{-6}$ during training.
-We used the Pytorch framework to implement our proposed model with two Navidia 3090 GPUs, and the total number of epochs used in training is 300.
-It takes about two days to complete the training.
+To accommodate the large size of the training images, we partitioned the input images into patches of size $200\times 200$ pixels for training.
+To augment the training dataset, all training samples are randomly flipped vertically or horizontally, as well as rotated by $90^{\circ}$, $180^{\circ}$, or $270^{\circ}$.
+We adopt the AdamW algorithm, with $\beta_{1}=0.9$ and $\beta_{2}=0.999$, to adaptively update the parameters of the proposed model during training.
+The batch size is set to $16$, and the initial learning rate is set to $2.0\times 10^{-4}$.
+To adjust the learning rate, we employ the cosine annealing strategy, which gradually reduces the learning rate to $1.0\times 10^{-6}$.
+Our proposed model was implemented using the Pytorch framework, with two Nvidia 3090 GPUs, and we trained the model for a total of 300 epochs.
+The training process took approximately two days to complete.